Cover Drive: 2013–18: Fall Forward and disbandment

 A lyric video for a song called "All My Love" was uploaded to the band's official YouTube channel on 14 February 2013.
 The music video was uploaded to YouTube on 1 March 2013.

 The band was featured in a May 2013 episode of the HGTV series House Hunters International as they searched Barbados for a house together as a band, preparing for their next album.

 A lyric video for their lead single off of their EP, called "Lovesick Riddim", was uploaded to the band's official YouTube channel on 7 August 2013.
 The music video was uploaded to YouTube on 10 August 2013.
-Their EP, titled "Liming in Limbo",was a taster of what was to come on their second album, Fall Forward.
+Their EP, titled "Liming in Limbo", was a taster of what was to come on their second album, Fall Forward.
 The EP was released 13 December 2013.

-Cover Drive was misattributed as the artist for the former Lostwave song nicknamed “One Love”, which they later denied making it in a tweet.
-The song was actually a demo made by Kamille.

 Cover Drive released a song for Crop Over 2014 called "Dis Ain't Love".
 A lyric/music video was released via their YouTube account on 6 June 2014.
 Cover Drive also announced in June 2014 that they were recording the music video for the lead single off of their upcoming second single.
 It was later announced to be called "Love Junkie".
 A lyric video was uploaded on their YouTube account on 3 June.
 The music was uploaded on to Vevo on 27 June.
 The song was released on 27 July (UK/Europe) and 29 July (rest of world).
 The group released their long-awaited second studio album on 10 April 2017.
 The group disbanded in 2018.
 According to Reifer, she left the band because it was "not a healthy environment".